Myth of the High Tax Bracket Due to Overtime Work and Extra Shifts for Nurses

 Is overtime taxed more?
 Should you decline overtime or extra nursing shifts to save money?
-Find out all about this in our Tax Time Series’s last and final part.
+Find out all about this in our Tax Time Series last and final part.

-You might wonder if working overtime or accepting night shifts will push you to the next tax bracket and result in being taxed more and earning less.
-This is just not true!
+You might wonder whether working overtime or accepting night shifts will push you into the next tax bracket, leading to higher taxes and lower earnings.
+However, this is just not true!
 This assumption could lead you to decline extra shifts and overtime work.
-We explain the tax process through an example that would make it clear.
+We explain the tax process through an example that will make it clear.
 Keep reading to find out more.

 The Benefits of Progressive Tax Rate

-Australia has a progressive tax rate, which means your average tax rate is much lower than the marginal rate.
-The average tax rate is the amount of tax you pay divided by your income, while the marginal tax rate is the tax you pay for every additional dollar earned as income.
-So, just because another source of income bumps you into the next tax bracket doesn’t mean all of your income is now taxed at that higher rate.
+The progressive tax rate in Australia ensures that your average tax rate remains much lower than the marginal rate.
+In this system, your average tax rate is calculated by dividing the amount of tax you pay by your income.
+On the other hand, the marginal tax rate represents the tax paid for every additional dollar earned as income.
+Therefore, if another source of income pushes you into the next tax bracket, it doesn’t imply that all your income is now taxed at the higher rate.

-So what does that actually mean?
-Simply, if you earn an additional $10,000 in overtime or extra shifts and move to the next tax bracket, only a part of your income will be taxed at a higher rate.
+So what does that mean?
+Only a part of your income will be taxed at a higher rate if you earn an additional $10,000 in overtime or extra shifts and move to the next tax bracket.

 For example, Grace is a Level 4 Registered Nurse in the ACT.
 She is single and has no dependents.
 She works full-time in a mid-sized private hospital.
 Her salary is $80,000 per annum, excluding 10% super.